yidas/js-design-patterns/README.md

 JavaScript *Design Patterns*
 ============================

-collection of articles and codes about how to write better JavaScript
+Collection of articles and codes about how to write better JavaScript

 ---